Lexicon

 ORIGINAL

-The structural split between two economies operating at different tempos with different cost structures — the consequence of Coase's 1937 insight applied to the agent era.
-Agents face near-zero transaction costs with each other: they verify claims instantly, commit conditionally, and settle disputes through pre-specified protocols.
-The boundary between firm and market that structured industrial capitalism dissolves for agent coordination — there is no reason to internalize a function within a hierarchy when the market can clear the same function at negligible cost.
+Coase's 1937 insight, applied to the agent era, splits the economy in two.
+Agents face near-zero transaction costs with each other: they verify claims instantly, commit conditionally, settle disputes through pre-specified protocols.
+The boundary between firm and market that organized industrial capitalism dissolves for agent coordination — there is no reason to internalize a function within a hierarchy when the market can clear it at negligible cost.
 But for human coordination — judgment, liability, trust-dependent relationships — the historical cost structure persists.
 The result is a bifurcated economy: an agent stratum where Coasean boundaries collapse and coordination is radically disintermediated, and a human stratum where firms, contracts, and institutional overhead remain necessary.
-The interface between strata concentrates the political questions of the agentic economy: humans experience consequences from processes they cannot contest at the tempo where those processes operate.
-The V/C ratio governs which activities migrate to the agent stratum; the efficiency membrane marks the boundary where human-capital transaction costs and agent-capital collateral costs cross.
+The interface between strata is where the political questions concentrate.

 Coasean Boundary